muratk5n/thirdwave/en/README.md

 ---

-The Hunter Biden thing surfacing again might have to do with the establishment giving a message to WH..
-The current state of play in UKR is no good, largely US's fault, and the HB expose is key bcz there is the word 'Ukraine' written all over it.
+Even some in the establishment must have seen the current state of play in UKR is no good, largely US's fault.
+The Hunter Biden thing resurfacing again might be a message to WH..
+The HB expose is key bcz 'Ukraine' is written all over that whole mess.

 ---